jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Best-Practices/Data-Migration/Import-Data-Into-MariaDB-Instance/Local-to-MariaDB.md

         Database Name: Fill in database names to be outputted and separate several database names with spaces.
     ```

-5. 完成本地自建的 MariaDB 数据导出到本地之后，接下来就开始创建云主机了。
+5. After local self-created MariaDB data have been exported to local, it should begin to create VM instance next.
-6. See specific steps of VM creation in [Create VM Instance](https://www.jdcloud.com/help/detail/303/isCatalog/1).
-Pay attention to following matters when creating VM instances.
+6. Create VM instance, and for specific creation steps, see [Create VM instance] (https://www.jdcloud.com/help/detail/303/isCatalog/1), when creating VM instance, the following points need to be concerned
-    * 请确保云主机和第 1 步创建的云数据库 MariaDB 在同一个 ***私有网络*** 内。
+    * Please ensure that the virtual machine and the JCS for MariaDB created in step 1 are in the same ***virtual private cloud***.
-    * A new VM needs a **Public IP*** for public network access, otherwise local data files cannot be uploaded to the VM.
+    * New virtual machine needs a ***Public IP*** to enable public network access, otherwise it cannot upload local data file to the virtual machine.
-    * Make sure that ***Network ACL*** of the subnet where the VM exists, allows the local SSH to connect to the VM.
+    * Please ensure that network ***ACL*** of subnet that the virtual machine is located allows local ssh to connect to virtual machine.

-7. Upload the local data to the VM and execute the command after VM instance creation.
+7. After completion of virtual machine creation, it can upload the data file of local to the virtual machine by executing the command

     ```
-    scp /Path/Outputted file name.sql User name of virtual machine@Virtual Machine EIP: /Virtual Machine Path
+    scp /Path/Outputted file name.sql User name of virtual machine@Virtual machine public IP: /Virtual machine path

     Parameter Description
         User name of virtual machine: User name at the time of creating a virtual machine instance.